Interesting Facts & Stats Regarding CP

 The CDC estimated (in 2003) that the lifetime cost to care for an individual with cerebral palsy is nearly $1 million (~$1,357,500 in 2018, adjusted for inflation).

-About 30% of people with cerebral palsy suffer from occasional seizures, and one in four people with cerebral palsy have epileptic seizures.
+About 30% of people with cerebral palsy suffer from occasional seizures, and many children with cerebral palsy have co-occurring epilepsy.

 While cerebral palsy almost always has an affect on body control, it does not always result in cognitive impairment.